ICICLE-ai/flaskauthn/README.md

   * `authenticated` (bool) -- Whether the user is authenticated in the session.
   * `user` (Optional(str)) -- Unique username for the authenticated user, or None.
   * `roles` (Optional([str])) -- List of role ids occupied by the authenticated user, or None.

+# Acknowledgements

+*This work has been funded by grants from the National Science Foundation, including the ICICLE AI Institute (OAC 2112606) and Tapis (OAC 1931439).*